(MIG-CPD)

 12. Consent orders

-12.1 If the parties propose that an order be made by consent, the effect of which is to set aside or vary an order of the decision of the Commonwealth Administrative Appeals Tribunal or any other tribunal established under a law of the Commonwealth (the Tribunal), they must file the proposed consent order with the Court, together with a notation concisely setting out the matters said to justify the making of the proposed order and giving references to any authorities or statutory provisions relied upon.
+12.1 If the parties propose that an order be made by consent, the effect of which is to set aside or vary an order of the decision of the Administrative Review Tribunal or any other tribunal established under a law of the Commonwealth (the Tribunal), they must file the proposed consent order with the Court, together with a notation concisely setting out the matters said to justify the making of the proposed order and giving references to any authorities or statutory provisions relied upon.
 The proposed order must be signed on behalf of all parties.

 12.2 If the proposed consent order relates only to costs, only the proposed consent order need be filed.